Shist/vue-employees-hrm/README.md

     - The `pages` folder stores all the interfaces and types of all app pages
       - The `cvs` folder stores all the interfaces and types of all CVs pages
       - The `users` folder stores all the interfaces and types of all user pages
+  - The `utils` folder stores all the utility functions for the app
+- The `tests` folder stores all the tests for the app -The `unit` folder stores all the unit tests for the app

 ---